ironhack-labs/lab-dom-ironhack-cart/README.md

 One of the largest components of this experience is **the shopping cart**.

-In this lab, we will be building the **Ironhack Cart**, a shopping cart for the unofficial Ironhack merchandising store.
+In this lab, we will be building the **IronCart**, a shopping cart for the unofficial Ironhack merchandising store.
 Visitors should be able to add and remove products from the shopping cart, as well as to modify the number (quantity) of items that they want to purchase.
 Additionally, users should be able to see the subtotal and total price for the items they have added.

 ## Requirements